tony-aw/subsets/README.md

 to ensure an acceptable performance of its functions despite the many checks that these functions perform.
 I also recommend using these packages for other sub-setting and data wrangling functionalities.
+‘subsets’ uses a modified version of the `abind::abind()` function from the ‘abind’ R-package.
+This R-package is recommended for binding and sub-filling arrays of arbitrary dimensions.

 Besides these package, the following R packages work very nicely together with ‘subsets’:

 - ‘stringi’: THE R package for fast and concise string manipulation - an essential part of any programming language.

-- ‘abind’: Provides binding arrays along an arbitrary dimension.

 - ‘tinycodet’: Helps the user with their coding etiquette.
 Focuses on 4
   aspects: (1) safe functionalities, (2) an import system that combines